Oral Pathology

 • A lump or mass in your neck

-What to Expect When You Visit Dr. Weinstein:
+What to Expect When You Visit Texas Wisdom Teeth and Dental Implants

 Biopsy of Oral Tissue Procedure

-Once you have had a private consultation with Dr. Robert A. Weinstein and a complete examination of your oral tissue and x-rays, he will make a recommendation for treatment.
+Once you have had a private consultation with our surgeons and a complete examination of your oral tissue and X-rays, they will make a recommendation for treatment.
 Some patients will require a biopsy or complete removal of the abnormal tissue.
 Some patients will simply require observation and annual examination in order to screen for changes in the tissue.
-During examination, Dr. Weinstein may use a special light to examine the area.
-The Celscope light is a specialized tool designed to help detect abnormal tissue changes that may otherwise go unseen during examination.
+During examination, our surgeons may use a special light to examine the area.
+The Velscope light is a specialized tool designed to help detect abnormal tissue changes that may otherwise go unseen during examination.
 The Velscope exam also helps to define the borders of abnormal tissue growth in order to help assure complete removal of any abnormal tissue during surgery.

 Like other oral surgery procedures, most patients are placed under IV general anesthesia for their biopsy procedure.
-Dr. Weinstein understands that his patients are often apprehensive about having a biopsy procedure performed.
-He and his team are committed to providing a safe, efficient environment while giving you the personal care and attention you deserve.
+Our surgeons understand that most patients are often apprehensive about having a biopsy procedure performed.
+Our surgeons and their team are committed to providing a safe, efficient environment while giving you the personal care and attention you deserve.